phenomecentre/nPYc-Toolbox/docs/introduction.rst

 Batch *&* Run-Order Correction
 ==============================

-Functions for detecting and correcting longitudinal run-order trends and batch effects in datasets.
+This section describes the tools available to detect, assess and correct longitudinal run-order trends and batch effects in LC-MS datasets.

 See :doc:`batchAndROCorrection` for details.

-Multivariate analysis
+Multivariate Analysis
 =====================

-Functions for generating and working multivariate models of profling datasets.
+The nPYc-Toolbox provides the capacity to generate a PCA model of the data, and subesquently, to use this to assess data quality, identify potential sample and feature outliers, and determine any potential analytical associations with the main sources of variance in the data.

 See :doc:`multivariate` for details.